esamattis/piler/README.md

 ### Script-tag rendering

-In development mode every js- and css-file will be rendered as a separate tag.
+In development mode every JS- and CSS-file will be rendered as a separate tag.

 For example renderScriptTags("admin") will render